Table of Contents

 You will get the most benefit of supplementing with Cordyceps by using 4 grams per day for at least 3 weeks.

-Lion’s Mane Mushroom is an ancient Chinese remedy for improving cognitive performance, and for overall health.
+Lion’s Mane Mushroom is an ancient Chinese remedy for improving cognitive function, and for overall health.

 You’ll find my full review for Lion’s Mane Mushroom here.